 Try to position the yellow Ignition lead and any other DataMite cables away from the plug wires, other ignition components, etc. Position the DataMite away from the fire wall, engine, or ignition system.
-Figure A3.3 Mounting Suggestion to Avoid Vibration Problems

 If the noise problem still persists, try shielding the yellow ignition lead and/or possibly the leads to the wheel sensors.
-Wrap with aluminum foil or cable shield available from electronics stores and attach a wire from the foil or shield to a good dyno frame or engine ground.
+Wrap with aluminum foil or cable shield available from electronics stores and attach a wire from the foil or shield to a good engine or battery ground.